-A Lifestyle Change
+A Healthy Lifestyle Change

 Avoiding Boredom

 It’s a known fact that boredom can be a trigger for relapse.
 Many addicts actually develop substance abuse as a response to boredom.
-This is cause for concern, especially after one is preparing to leave a sober living home or rehab because they will have more free time.

-Boredom can ultimately lead to:
+Boredom can ultimately lead to the following mental health conditions:

 • Depression